google/VoltAir/doc/src/main/Main.md

     Qt continued renderering even when the app was backgrounded, causing errors in addition to battery performance issues.
 First, in order to respond to lifecycle events appropriately, we needed to install native callbacks (see [AndroidActivity][]).
-Second, on the event that the application became backgrounded, we forced rendering to stop by hiding the  `QQuickView` appropriately and informed all `QQuickItem` children in the UI of the device pause event.
+Second, in the event that the application became backgrounded, we forced rendering to stop by hiding the  `QQuickView` appropriately and informed all `QQuickItem`s in the UI of the device pause event.

   * **JavaScript performance**